 The companies that specialise in geological services are small to medium-sized.
 These provide most opportunities for wellsite geologists.

-Other companies may offer wellsite geology as another service alongside drilling services.
-They mainly employ independent consultants on a daily rate, so wellsite geologists are actually self-employed and, therefore, responsible for meeting their own training and insurance costs.
+Other companies may offer wellsite geology as another service alongside drilling services, mainly employing independent consultants on a daily rate.
+This means that wellsite geologists are usually self-employed and are therefore responsible for meeting their own training and insurance costs.

 The major consultancy groups tend to recruit regionally.
 However, this is a global industry and many UK wellsite geologists seek positions abroad where conditions may be more basic, but rates are still reasonably high.
 Many contracts are short term but well paid.

 Longer-term contracts can give more security but are often less well paid.
 The exploration and extraction business is worldwide and therefore British nationals compete with those from other countries.

 Look for job vacancies at:

 You can also search for companies using directories of oil companies worldwide.
 These include:

 In good years, the main specialist companies welcome speculative applications.
 However, most wellsite geologists are recruited by recommendation from others.

 There is no formal wellsite geology qualification.
 However, you'll generally have undertaken training in a range of areas in previous roles before beginning work as a wellsite geologist.